rohan07/CS410-Final-Project/README.md

   python manage.py runserver
  ```

- - While the server is running, in a different terminal tab, run:
+ -If you want to use your own database, run the following commands, while the server is running, in a different terminal tab, run:
  ```
   python CourseExlorerLoader.py
  ```